Concordium/concordium-base/rust-bins/wallet-notes/README.md

 An example input to this request is in the file [parameters_to_json-input.json](files/sign_transaction-input.json).
 An example output to this request is in the file [parameters_to_json-output.json](files/sign_transaction-output.json).

+## create_unsigned_transaction_ext

+Semantics: Creates a transfer transaction with the provided values.

+This function takes as input a NUL-terminated UTF8-encoded string.
+The string must be a valid JSON object with fields

+- `"from"` ... address of the sender account.

+- `"expiry"` ... unix timestamp of the expiry date of the transaction.

+- `"nonce"` ... nonce of the sender account.

+- `"numKeys"` ... the number of keys that will be used to sign.

+- `"energy"` ... additional energy that should be added to the total.
+MaxExecutionEnergy for smart contract update / init should be added here.

+- `"payload"` ... the transaction's payload as json.

+The returned value is base16 encoded string that represents the transaction and can be used for signing.

+An example input to this request is in the file [create_unsigned_transaction-input.json](files/create_unsigned_transaction-input.json).
+An example output to this request is in the file [create_unsigned_transaction-output.json](files/create_unsigned_transaction-output.json).

 ## Example
 The [Example C program](example.c) that uses the library is available.
 This